 Egg Muffins with Ham, Cheese, and Bell Pepper

 I love having some of these Egg Muffins with Ham, Cheese, and Bell Pepper in the fridge for a quick and tasty grab-and-go breakfast!
-You can switch out the green pepper for red pepper or use another vegetable if those aren’t a hit at your house!
+You can switch out the green pepper for red pepper or use another vegetable if you prefer!

 When it’s January, lots of people start making my Grab-and-Go Egg Muffins for an easy low-carb breakfast.
 You can see recipes for this type of egg dish all over the web now, but I first made them in 2005 and came up with the name Egg Muffins as a variation of something I saw in one of the South Beach Diet books.